hieuvo218/PostVTON/README.md

 To the best of our knowledge, this work is the first to apply agentic reasoning to postprocessing in virtual try-on systems, highlighting the potential of intelligent multi-agent collaboration for controllable image refinement.

+## Publication / Presentation

+- **Conference:** ICT 2026 National Conference on Information and Communication Technology in the Era of Artificial Intelligence and Comprehensive Digital Transformation
+- **Paper:** *POSTVTON: An Agentic System for Virtual Try-On Quality Control*
+- **Status:** Accepted / Presented

 # PostVTON
 ## Framework Overview (Diagram)
 <p align="center">